Counter Service Restaurants

 |Hollywood & Vine

-The price covers all you care to eat at the Hollywood & Vine Buffet; choice of appetizer, soup or salad, main course, bread, and dessert at the Brown Derby; and flatbread, family-style salad, choice of main course, and dessert at Mama Melrose.
-Nonalcoholic drinks are included.
-With so many courses at the two full-service restaurants, allow yourself a minimum of two hours to eat and make your way to the Fantasmic! show.
+The price covers all you care to eat at the Hollywood & Vine Buffet or entree and dessert at the Brown Derby or Mama Melrose.
+Nonalcoholic drinks are included with the package at all three restaurants.
+Allow yourself a minimum of two hours to eat and make your way to the Fantasmic! show.
 If you have made ordinary reservations for any of the participating restaurants, they will not include reserved seats for Fantasmic!.
 You have to buy the package to get the good seats.

 You will receive your tickets/vouchers at the restaurant.
 30-45 minutes before the first Fantasmic! show of the night, report to the VIP seating entrance on Sunset Boulevard next to Beauty and the Beast.
 A cast member will collect your vouchers and direct or escort you to the seating reserved for dining package guests.
 Though you're required to arrive early, you can be seated immediately and won't have to stand in any lines.
 You will not have specific assigned seats in the reserved section.
 It's first-come/first-served, so arrive early for the best choice.
 Finally, understand that you're out of luck if Fantasmic! is cancelled due to weather or other circumstances; you will not receive a refund or even a voucher for another performance.